froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

  - **packages** (required) - a list of Open Y packages that are associated with the installation type.
 The packages are listed when a website is installed via web-interface
  - **hidden** (optional) - dictates if the installation type must be hidden when a website is installed via web interface

-If an Open Y site is installed using web-interface there is a step where the installation type can be selected (pic)
+If an Open Y site is installed using web-interface there is a step where the installation type can be selected.

-If an Open Y site is installed using drush then the installation type can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/ymcatwincities/openy/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):
+If an Open Y site is installed using Drush then the installation type can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/ymcatwincities/openy/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):
 ```
   drush site-install openy \
      --db-url="mysql://user:pass@host:3306/db" \